 - Provide a Score title (maximum 32 characters), this is required

-- The Label, Help text and Hint text are all optional
+- The Label (the visible heading associated with the criterion), Help text, and Hint text are all optional

 - If you have multiple Score sets, select the one just created

-- Provide an Order for the scoring criteria, this simply controls the placement of the scoring criteria on screen for the judge, in score matrix and in exports.
-It is optional but advisable to use so you have control of its sequence.
+- Provide an Order for the scoring criteria, this controls the placement of the scoring criteria on screen for the judge, in score matrix and exports

 - Finally, chose which Categories (all, or some) this scoring criteria should be used for